Officials: Tesla in fatal California crash was on Autopilot

 But it’s likely that either Autopilot or “Full Self-Driving” were in operation for the driver to be in the back seat.
 Tesla is allowing a limited number of owners to test its self-driving system.

-Tesla, which has disbanded its public relations department, did not immediately respond Friday to an email seeking comment.
+Tesla, which has disbanded its public relations department, did not respond Friday to an email seeking comment.
+The company says in owner’s manuals and on its website that both Autopilot and “Full Self-Driving” are not fully autonomous and that drivers must pay attention and be ready to intervene at any time.

+Autopilot at times has had trouble dealing with stationary objects and traffic crossing in front of Teslas.

+In two Florida crashes, from 2016 and 2019, cars with Autopilot in use drove beneath crossing tractor-trailers, killing the men driving the Teslas.
+In a 2018 crash in Mountain View, California, an Apple engineer driving on Autopilot was killed when his Tesla struck a highway barrier.

 Krisher reported from Detroit.